oxbowlakes/unexceptional-scalaz/DO-NOT-README.md

 ## Reader
-  - We have hijacked the return type of our functions to describe only one aspect of that function's interaction with the real world there are other aspects (State being one, reading from config being another)
+  - We have hijacked the return type of our functions to describe only one aspect of that function's interaction with the real world
+ - there are other aspects (State being one, reading from config being another)

-   - We can embed these concerns in the very type of our program (part4.reader) We create a type plus some type constructors, based on a single base-combinator
+ - We can embed these concerns in the very type of our program (part4.reader)
+  * We create a type plus some type constructors, based on a single base-combinator

-             The strength of our program is now in how it is composed of small pieces that can all be individually-reasoned about
-             Refactoring and modification becomes easy because the pieces cannot affect global state except via their order But what about IO?
+The strength of our program is now in how it is composed of small pieces that can all be individually-reasoned about Refactoring and modification becomes easy because the pieces cannot affect global state except via their order But what about IO?
 This is just global state.
-We canot have referential transparency in order to pull apart and re-combne our programs if they mutate state
+We canot have referential transparency in order to pull apart and re-combne our programs if they mutate state.

 Let's take control of that (part5.readert)

 ## RWST
   - Let's just throw the whole kitchen sink in and admit that our program is very possibly dealing with state as well
-    * I tend you use Unit as W because accumulation of log messages is both unrealistic and annoying (when they are not interleaved with those of imperative APIs) (part6.rwst)
+    * I tend to use Unit as W because accumulation of log messages is both unrealistic and annoying (when they are not interleaved with those of imperative APIs) (part6.rwst)

   - The previous example has not really used State, so I want to think a little bit about how you might manage state in some long-running program with a given set of interactions.
 One mechanism I use is to insert the glbal state into an atomic reference and apply state transitions to it (part7.atomic)